chandansoni115/kanban-board/README.md

 # **📝 Kanban Board**
-A **lightweight and efficient Kanban Board** built with **Laravel 10, Vue.js 3, Inertia.js, Tailwind CSS, and SQLite/MySQL** for managing tasks with a drag-and-drop interface.
+A **lightweight and efficient Kanban Board** built with **Laravel 10, Vue.js 3, Inertia.js, Tailwind CSS, and SQLite** for managing tasks with a drag-and-drop interface.

 ---